Education, Elementary - Associate in Arts (680)

 Total Hours Required - 64-66 Hours

-- A survey of the history of art forms and aesthetic intentions of various cultures, designed as a humanities elective or requirement for the non-art major.
+- A survey of the visual arts (painting, drawing, printmaking, sculpture and architecture).
+Examines historical, social and technological factors that contribute to understanding the function and meaning of works of art.
+This course fulfills a fine arts general education requirement for the non-art major.
 3 Semester hour(s) Illinois Articulation Initiative (IAI): F2 900 Lecture/Lab Hours: 3 lec/week

 ORA course where the novice can learn, without going into music history, the basic mechanics of all types of music ranging from classical to rock.
 The course emphasizes what to listen for and to identify factors that influence music (politics, religion, technology, philosophy, etc.).
 Examples of various arts are used to clarify fundamental concepts for those who have no experience in the field of music.
-(Open to all students) Prerequisite: Placement into ENG 101 (Composition I) or completion of ELA 099 (Preparatory Language Arts for the College Student)..
-3 Semester hour(s) Illinois Articulation Initiative (IAI): F1 900 Lecture/Lab Hours: 3 lec/week
+(Open to all students.)
+Prerequisite: None 3 Semester hour(s) Illinois Articulation Initiative (IAI): F1 900 Lecture/Lab Hours: 3 lec/week

 - The focus of this course is how to be successful in college.
 Study skills, goal setting, academic planning, time and money management, and information research skills are among the core topics included in this course.
 Within a supportive environment, students will share their college experiences and develop connections with fellow students and SVCC staff.
 1 Semester hour(s) Lecture/Lab Hours: 1 lec/week

 - The emphasis of this course is placed on mathematical reasoning and problem-solving as it pertains to modern elementary/middle school mathematics.
 Topics include: basic problem solving, whole numbers and elementary number theory, fractions, ratios and percents, rational numbers, and real numbers.
-Prerequisite: MAT 076 with a grade of C or higher or one year of high school geometry with a grade of C or higher and MAT 081 with a grade of C or higher, or two years of high school algebra with grades of C or higher or appropriate placement score.
-3 Semester hour(s) Lecture/Lab Hours: 2 lec, 2 lab/week
+Prerequisite: a grade of C or better in MAT 081 (or higher) AND MAT 076 OR appropriate placement (see current placement score prerequisite chart) 3 Semester hour(s) Lecture/Lab Hours: 2 lec, 2 lab/week

 Second Semester - 15-16 Hours